-All adults who are fully vaccinated, and children aged between 5 to 18 years and 6 months, identified as a close contact, will be advised by NHS Test and Trace to take an LFD test every day for 7 days.
+If the PCR test comes back positive, the individual should follow COVID-19: people with COVID-19 and their contacts years and 6 months, identified as a close contact, will be advised by NHS Test and Trace to take an LFD test every day for 7 days.
 They are asked to report the results through the Online Reporting System and to the school.